Observations from the UW Huskies’ third fall practice

 Opposite endings for O’Brien

-O’Brien unleashed a pair of pitcuresque deep balls on Sunday.
+O’Brien unleashed a pair of picturesque deep balls on Sunday.
 After side-stepping a Jacobe Covington blitz, he hurled a pass down the left sideline that Texas Tech transfer wide receiver Ja’Lynn Polk leaped to rip away from safety Asa Turner for a 42-yard gain.
 From a degree-of-difficulty standpoint, it was probably the most impressive offensive play of UW’s first three practices.

 But it wouldn’t be replicated.
 With a clean pocket, O’Brien also uncorked a rainbow intended for wide receiver Terrell Bynum — who was streaking in close coverage down the right sideline.
 But this time, cornerback Trent McDuffie located the football in the air and batted it away in the end zone — decisively denying a 40-yard TD.